Small inns, motels and hotels are often the most rewarding and economical way to enjoy the delights that Florida has to

 This is not always the case with the smaller privately owned places.

 TripAdvisor is one of the sources that can be used to check these places out, but it's not foolproof.

 One or two bad reviews can scare you away and glowing reviews from the owners and their friends can make the place look better than it is.

-The places you will learn about on the Florida Backroads Travel website have been vetted either by me, my friends or a trusted organization and will not disappoint you.
+The places you will learn about on this website have been vetted either by me, my friends or a trusted organization and will not disappoint you.